Racopokemon/ImageSort/README.md

   * ~~In which cases exactly?~~
     * ~~Keystroke or scroll on images?~~
     * ~~Instantly show again on movement~~
+  * Hide mouse after 1 sec in general?!
+I am starting to really need this rn!
 * ~~Undo delete~~
   * ~~Ctrl+Z?~~
   * ~~I need it more and more often..~~